assess income tax

 Requirements

-The obligation to file the income tax return depends on the types of income the income consists of and the amount of the income.
+The obligation to file an income tax return depends on the type of income and the amount of income.

-1) If only wages are received for which income tax has already been withheld, the obligation to file an income tax return exists only under certain conditions, e.g. if
+1) If only wages are received for which income tax has already been withheld, there is only an obligation to submit an income tax return under certain conditions, e.g. if

-• in the case of spouses/life partners, the tax class combination III / V or IV / IV with factor was applied during the year,
+- the tax class combination III / V or IV / IV with factor has been applied to spouses / civil partners in the course of the year

-• the employer has not determined the wage tax for other remuneration (such as bonuses, severance pay) in accordance with the rules for current wages,
+- the employer has not calculated the wage tax for other remuneration (such as bonuses, severance pay) according to the rules for current wages

-• parents who are not assessed jointly apply for a different division than the half division of an allowance for education away from home or for a disability allowance to which a joint child is entitled.
+- parents who are not taxed jointly apply for an allowance for education away from home or for a lump sum for disabled persons to which a joint child is entitled to be split differently than half.

-2) If the income is composed of other income (e.g. rental income, pensions, self-employment/commercial activity) in addition to wages , the tax declaration obligation depends on the amount of the other income.
+2) If the income is made up of other income in addition to wages (e.g. rental income, pensions, self-employment/commercial activity), the tax declaration obligation depends on the amount of the other income.

-As far as this (other) income exceeds the amount of 410 euros in a calendar year, there is an obligation to file an income tax return.
+If this (other) income exceeds the amount of EUR 410 in a calendar year, there is an obligation to submit an income tax return.

-The annual amount of 410 euros also applies to the receipt of basically tax-free wage replacement benefits (e.g. unemployment benefit, sickness benefit, parental benefit).
-Since these benefits have an influence on the amount of the tax rate (so-called progression proviso), a tax return must also be filed if the amount of 410 euros is exceeded.
+The annual amount of EUR 410 also applies to the receipt of tax-free wage replacement benefits (e.g. unemployment benefit, sickness benefit, parental benefit).
+As these benefits have an influence on the tax rate (so-called progression proviso), a tax return must also be submitted if the amount of EUR 410 is exceeded.

-3) If, on the other hand, no salary is received, but the income consists exclusively of other income (e.g. rental income, pensions, self-employment/commercial activity), an income tax return must be filed if the total amount of income exceeds the so-called basic allowance.
-This requires an examination in each individual case.
+3) If, on the other hand, no wages are received, but the income consists exclusively of other income (e.g. rental income, pensions, self-employment/commercial activity), an income tax return must be submitted if the total amount of income exceeds the so-called basic tax-free allowance.
+This requires a case-by-case assessment.

 Information on the simplified declaration for retirement income can be found under Publications.